gartens/amivapi/docs/User_Guide.md

 The api supports descriptions and titles for events and job offers in different languages.
-If you post to one of those ressources, the response will contain a title_id and description_id.
+If you post to one of those resources, the response will contain a title_id and description_id.
 Those are the unique identifiers.
 To add content in various languages you can now use this id to post to the /translations resource